vsevolod-zhabskyi/courses-app/readme.md

 The server app is written on **Node.js** with **Express** framework. \
 \
-Data is stored in json for now.
-Planning to make it in MongoDB.
+Data is stored in MongoDB, but storage can be replaced by JSON easily due to implemented architecture.

  **The architecture** consists of: